Effects

 And of course you can change things other than saturation; take a look at the source and try writing your own transformation functions which do different things.
 When you come up with exciting looks, please contribute them back to Afterglow!

-Remember that when you create a cue for an effect like transform-color, you want it to run after the other effects that it is going to transform, so give it a high effect priority.
-Here is how the sample show configures it:
+it is going to transform, so give it a high effect priority.
+Here is

 (ct/set-cue! (:cue-grid *show*) 2 7